 The findings discussed above point to the conclusion that the performance of the pension fund sector in Hungary can be regarded as unsatisfactory by some reasonable standards.
-As a result, entry (new) pensioners of the multi-pillar system are projected to receive significantly lower benefits than members of the full pay-as-you go system with an identical wage-profile and service years.
-Besides this most striking comparison, there may also be a sizeable difference between pensions provided by the certain funds.
+As a result, entry (new) pensioners of the multi-pillar system are projected to receive significantly lower benefits than members of the pure PAYG system with an identical wage-profile and service years.
+Besides this most striking comparison, there may also be a sizeable difference between pensions provided by various funds.
 And, last but not least, a major tension could arise from pensions being below any social minimum.